henning77/lupo/README.md

 Example 4: Log statistics
 -------------------------
-lupo prints statistics in a csv format, if you use the `-style stats` flag.
+Use the `-style stats` flag to print statistics in a csv format:

 	lupo -from :8080 -to google.com:80 -style stats